mateuszgua/aws-data-pipeline-glue/README.md

 ## Features
 List the ready features here:
-- Create an S3 bucket,
+- Create an S3 bucket with folders for csv files and parquet files,
+- upload csv file with customer data,

 ## Screenshots
 Schematic diagram